it3xl/git-repo-sync/README.md

 * Intervals of synchronization from one minute to several hours will be enough.
 This is not a problem if you run it once a week or even a month.

 ## How To - Automation servers
 * After every synchronization, analyze notification files to send notifications about branch deletions or conflict solving.
+See `git-repo-sync/sync-projects/<your-sync-project-name>/file-signals`
 * See instructions on how to configure synchronization for another pair of remote Git repositories.
 * Number of pairs is unlimited.
 Every pair is a separate project.